Skip to content

 Add a final task in your template for the completion notification:

-• Task type: Choose “Email - Auto Send” for automatic delivery
+• Task type: Pick “Email - Auto Send” (this sends automatically)

-• Timing: Set to trigger after the last operational task completes
+• Timing: Set it to fire after your last real task wraps up

 3. Configure the automation rule